Döbra, Namibia

-Döbra is a settlement about 25 km north of the capital Windhoek.
+Döbra is a settlement in Namibia, about 25 km north of the capital Windhoek.

 There is also a mountain with the same name which is 2023m above sea level.
 It is located near the Kürsteneck in the Eros Mountains and around 6 km west of Otjihase mine.

 Döbra houses a mission station of the Catholic Church in Namibia, part of the Archdiocese of Windhoek.
 The mission station ran a teacher training centre, St Joseph's Teacher Training Centre since 1924, and a school, St Joseph's Roman Catholic High School.
 The high school is still active today.

 The teacher training centre at Döbra was one of very few institutions in the territory of South-West Africa that offered tertiary education to the indigenous population.
 It graduated many students that after Namibian independence became high-profile people in society.
 It also developed into a centre of resistance.
 The Namibia National Students Organisation (NANSO) was founded here on 2 June 1984, and the 1988 student protests in Namibia started with a march from Döbra to the capital.